PataphysicalSociety/soupault.app/site/reference-manual.md

 rather than its content.
 The `fallback_to_content` option defines what soupault will do if an element has no such attribute.
 With `fallback_to_content = true` it will extract the element content instead.
 If it is false, it will leave the field undefined.

+It is also possible to strip HTML tags from specific fields by setting `strip_tags = true` in the field configuration.

 ### Built-in index fields